rakyll/pprof-upload/README.md

 ## Known issues

 * pprof-upload should recognize profile type from the input file.
-* pprof-upload resets profile data, it should be optional.
+* pprof-upload resets profile time, it should be optional.